 - Avoid looking them in the eyes

 - Don’t show your teeth as they may feel threatened

-You will most probably see people trying to feed the monkeys to get a picture but it’s not recommended to bring food since the monkeys will not leave you alone UNTIL they get something to eat!
+You’ll most probably see people trying to feed the monkeys to get a picture but it’s not recommended to bring food since the monkeys won’t leave you alone until they get something to eat!

 Apart from seeing the monkeys, there are other things to do such as strolling around the forest, visiting the temples and exhibition hall.